0xAX/linux-insides/interrupts/interrupts-10.md

 return ret;
 ```

 That's all.
 Our driver is initialized.
-When an `uart` port will be oppend with the call of the `uart_open` function from the [drivers/tty/serial/serial_core.c](https://github.com/torvalds/linux/blob/master/drivers/tty/serial/serial_core.c), it will call the `uart_startup` function to start up the serial port.
+When an `uart` port will be opened with the call of the `uart_open` function from the [drivers/tty/serial/serial_core.c](https://github.com/torvalds/linux/blob/master/drivers/tty/serial/serial_core.c), it will call the `uart_startup` function to start up the serial port.
 This function will call the `startup` function that is part of the `uart_ops` structure.
 Each `uart` driver has the definition of this structure, in our case it is:

 ```C
 static struct uart_ops serial21285_ops = {